$35.01-$47.51 Hourly / $2,450.58-$3,325.10 BiWeekly /

-In a state agency community based behavioral health program this class is accountable for providing clinical assessment and evaluation of treatment programs for an on-going primary caseload of clients for a behavioral health treatment team.
+In the Department of Mental Health and Addiction Services, community based behavioral health program, this class is accountable for providing clinical assessment and evaluation of treatment programs for an on-going primary caseload of clients for a behavioral health treatment team.

 Incumbents in this class will manage client progress towards the goals outlined in the treatment plan for that client which was developed as a result of the psychosocial assessment completed by a social worker.